StuMP90/SayoKeys/README.md

 # sayoctl

-CLI to manage settings on Sayobot Sayo keyboards over USB HID.
+sayoctl is a CLI and GUI to manage settings on Sayobot Sayo keyboards over USB HID.

+## GUI

+The GUI is a PySide6 desktop app (`sayogui`) built on top of the same device/protocol code as the CLI.

+It supports:

+- Selecting a connected device
+- Viewing/changing the device name
+- Editing key mappings
+- Viewing/editing macro names
+- Viewing/editing programmable strings

+On Linux, prefer using udev rules (see below) so you can run the GUI without `sudo`.

 ## Install